 Visiting Kayobi Shibas:

 Visitors are welcome here by appointment.
-We are usually very busy as we also have poultry we show, so many of our weekends are filled.
-If you are just wanting more information about the breed and have not met a Shiba before check out our SHOW NEWS page to see what shows we are attending.
-Many are local and a short commute form the Minneapolis area.
 If you have a visit scheduled please try to be on time.
 We ask that you call before leaving home just to confirm your appointment.
 If something changes and you will be more then 20 minutes early or late please give us a call to let us know.
 I like to be prepared when people arrive, not in the middle of chores.
-Please limit the people in your group to the family interested in purchasing a pup.
+Please let us know how many people are coming as well.
 While there are big puppy sellers in MN with many breeds and pups available with carnivals, hay rides, and playgrounds we are not one of them.
 Our farm is not set up as a petting zoo and we ask that you do not roam through the barn and poultry house.
-While we are always happy to show off a new foal or talk about our champion poultry in many cases the birds may be setting eggs or may over excited by too many strange people near their pens.
 We also ask that you do not bring current pets with you.
 Your dog will not be interested in meeting a new pup and his reaction here at the farm is not a good indicator of how he will react when the pup is brought home.
 He will be excited, nervous and more interested in the other dogs and farm animals while he is here.

 WAITING LIST:

-If there is a pup you are interested I request a $300 deposit to reserve that puppy.
+Once the litter is born I will go through my binder of filled out questionnaires and contact those people to let them know what was born.
+If there is a pup you are interested I request a $400 deposit to reserve that puppy.
+This deposit applies towards the cost of the puppy.
 We accept Pay Pal, Checks or a Money Order for the deposit.
 You do have the option of paying in full at this time.
 This deposit is for a specific pup and if you put a deposit on a red female you will not get a black&tan male unless you request to switch to another available pup.
-If for some reason the pup you have a deposit on is not available (i.e. the pup develops a health problem) you will then have the option of choosing another available pup or receiving a full refund of the deposit.
-The deposit will not be refunded for any other reason.
+If for some reason the pup you have a deposit on is not available (i.e. the pup develops a health problem) you will then have the option of choosing another available pup or receiving a full refund of what you have paid.
+The deposit will not be refunded if you decide to purchase a pup elsewhere as by the time we are at this stage I am hoping to have developed a good relationship through phone and e-mails.

 We care about our puppies and we reserve the right to cancel a sale if we feel we are not developing a good relationship with the buyer, or if the home may not be in the best interest of the puppy.
 In this case a full refund of all money paid would be refunded.